Parliamentary constituencies in the West Midlands (region)

 The region (Note: See NUTS 1 statistical regions of England.) of the West Midlands is divided into 57 parliamentary constituencies which is made up of 28 borough constituencies and 29 county constituencies.
-Since the general election of July 2024, 37 are represented by Labour MPs, 15 by Conservative MPs, 2 by Liberal Democrat MPs, and 2 by independent MPs.
+Since the general election of July 2024, 37 are represented by Labour MPs, 15 by Conservative MPs, 2 by Liberal Democrat MPs, 1 by a Green MP, 1 by an independent MP, and 1 by a Your Party MP.